Put Down That Pizza – Seriously!

-Here’s my trick: when I want to make dietary changes, I don’t say to myself, “I have to eat less of that (undesirable food X).”
+Here’s my trick: when I want to make dietary changes, I don’t say, “I have to eat less of that (undesirable food X).”
 Instead, I tell myself, “I am going to eat more of that (healthy food Y).”

 The benefits of this approach are:

-- you’ll increase consumption of a healthy food and get the positive benefits of improved nutrition
+- You’ll increase your consumption of healthy food and get the positive benefits of improved nutrition

-- you’ll fill up faster and have less room for the “bad” foods you are trying to limit
+- You’ll fill up faster and have less room for the “bad” foods you’re trying to limit

 The Bottom Line in Using Diet as a Non-medical Treatment for ADHD